 Science in a Nutshell

 The Longevity Lifestyle Matters (LLM) program is the first of its kind: a 12-week brain-based approach to health and wellness.
-LLM was created in 2014 after months of researching current studies on health and longevity.
-It was designed to help people learn how to create and maintain a longevity lifestyle to help them stay healthier and younger for longer.
+It is designed to help people learn how to create and maintain a longevity lifestyle to help them stay healthier and younger for longer.
 Once these strategies are in place, you simply follow them for the rest of your life!

 I am not what has happened to me.
 I am what I choose to become.